Turkeyville’s Haunted Adventure Carves up Some Fall Fun with Haunted Barn, Spooky Train, Corn Maze + Hayrides

 Make your selections from the cafeteria-style counter

-Their menu consists of sandwiches and warm entrees like a full turkey dinner but gluten-free and vegetarian meals are also available.
+Their menu includes sandwiches and warm entrees like a full turkey dinner, but gluten-free and vegetarian meals are also available.

-If your kids don’t enjoy turkey, the good ol’ standby of mac and cheese and peanut butter and jelly is available for them.
+If your kids don’t enjoy turkey, the good ol’ standbys of mac and cheese and peanut butter and jelly are available.

 Don’t forget dessert; their pies and cakes are delicious.